 Human physiology and biochemistry are studied systematically in lectures while anatomy is stressed in laboratory experiences requiring extensive dissection.
 This two semester sequence follows the recommendations of the Human Anatomy and Physiology Society.
 BIOL 109 is designed for students who have had high school biology and chemistry within 10 years or who have passed BIOL 106.
-BIOL 109 is a prerequisite for BIOL 110.
+BIOL 109 with a "C" or better is a prerequisite for BIOL 110.

-Additional course fee (BIOL 109 and BIOL 110): \$150.
+Additional course fee (BIOL 109 and BIOL 110): \$175.